 20. Price Accordingly

-Different rates may apply depending on where you live and its current situation.
+Different rates may apply depending on where you live and your current situation.

 A general guideline would be to check the other photographers around you based on their level of expertise.